 Wet soil and dead patches of grass allow moss to grow.
 This should be treated with a moss killer to prevent it from taking over allowing the lawn to thrive.

-Fertiliser should be used on the lawn during the spring to help the grass recover from a wet winter.
-Using a fertiliser will also help the grass root system to develop into a stronger network which should help the grass to withstand future waterlogging.
+Top dressing should be used on the lawn during the spring to help the grass recover from a wet winter.
+Using a top dressing will improve the soils fertility, reviving your turf and improving its resilience which should help the grass to withstand future waterlogging.